aot29/tsa-gbif-tool/README.md

 # Tsa GBIF Tools

-Tools for pulling taxonomy from GBIF
+Tools for pulling taxonomy from GBIF.
+* Uses Scala 2 and Play Framework (see in /app for code)
+* Runs in a Docker Container with JVM see https://github.com/aot29/GBIF-tool for a version in Scala 3 with more documentation.

 ## Production
 * Make sure the relevant environment variables are set in .env and passed in docker-compose.yml